wuerges/vlsi_verification/README.md

 ## Tests

 No automated tests are available (yet).
+However, the ***tests*** folder contains many circuit tests obtained from the Problem B of the ICCAD Contest 2015.

 ## Contributors

 For now, only me.
-But I welcome contributors.
+But I welcome other contributors!

 ## License